sf-wdi-24/rails_bog_app/readme.md

   ...

-  # delete a specific creature from the database
+  # delete a creature from the database
   def destroy
     # get the creature id from the url params
     creature_id = params[:id]